microsoft/pylance-release/README.md

 ### Fast, feature-rich language support for Python

-This repository is for providing feedback and documentation on the Pylance language server extension in Visual Studio Code.
+This repository is for providing feedback and documentation on the [Pylance language server extension](https://marketplace.visualstudio.com/items?itemName=ms-python.vscode-pylance) in Visual Studio Code.
 You can use the repository to report issues or submit feature requests.
-The Pylance codebase is not open-source but you can contribute to Pyright to make improvements to the core typing engine that powers the Pylance experience.
+The Pylance codebase is not open-source but you can contribute to [Pyright](https://github.com/microsoft/pyright) to make improvements to the core typing engine that powers the Pylance experience.

+Pylance is the default language support for [Python in Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=ms-python.python) and is shipped as part of that extension as an optional dependency.

 # Quick Start

-1. Install the [Pylance extension](https://marketplace.visualstudio.com/items?itemName=ms-python.vscode-pylance) from the marketplace.
+1. Install the [Python extension](https://marketplace.visualstudio.com/items?itemName=ms-python.python) from the marketplace.
+Pylance will be installed as an optional extension.
 1. Open a Python (.py) file and the Pylance extension will activate.

-1. Select Yes when prompted to make Pylance the default language server.
-This will update your preferences, which you can also do manually by adding `"python.languageServer": "Pylance"` to your settings.json file using the text editor.
+Note: If you've previously set a language server and want to try Pylance, make sure you've set `"python.languageServer": "Default" or "Pylance"` in your settings.json file using the text editor.

 # Features